OpenVigil 1 and 2 are software packages

 There is also a development version of OpenVigil 1 with German pharmacovigilance data available for preview:

-We are also working on a development version of OpenVigil 1 with Canadian pharmacovigilance data:
+We are also working on a development version of OpenVigil 1 with Canadian pharmacovigilance data (database is currently sill empty):

 The German and Canadian pharmacovigilance data are of sufficient quality and do not need further drugname-mapping prior to mining or analysing them.